 Title and Risk

 Your consignment agreement needs to outline the legal title of the goods.
-That is, that the consignor will retain ownership of the goods until the consignee sells the goods to the consumer or third party.
-Although the consignor retains ownership of the goods, it is important to ensure that the consignee is responsible for the goods while they are in the consignee’s possession.
-This will make sure that the consignee takes care of the consignor’s goods in the process.
+That is, specifying the consignor will retain ownership of the goods until the consignee sells the goods to the consumer or third party.
+Although the consignor retains ownership of the goods, it is vital to ensure that the consignee is responsible for the goods while they are in the consignee’s possession.
+Specifying this responsibility will ensure that the consignee takes care of the consignor’s goods in the process.

 Liability

-The consignment agreement may have a term in it which releases the consignee from liability if the product becomes damaged due to:
+The consignment agreement may have a term in it that releases the consignee from liability if the product becomes damaged due to the following:

 - weather;